PaulJablonski/Resume-Projects/FPGA Soccer Heads/README.md

 * Menus with a finite state machine that also controlled the overall match states.
 * Scorekeeping through collisions that also displayed on the FPGA hex display.
 * Sophisticated sprite drawing and animation creation.
-* AI capable of player-like movement.
+* AI module capable of player-like movement.

 **Included Files:**